RihannatAdekunle/E-Commerce-project/README.md

 **Note**: This project is part of a broader data analysis portfolio, utilizing Python and data visualization techniques to gain actionable insights.

-## Contact

-For questions or feedback, feel free to reach out!